-MARK BARANOV joined the Los Angeles Philharmonic’s first violin section in the 1978/79 season and was appointed Assistant Concertmaster at the beginning of the 1980/81 season.
+MARK BARANOV joined the Los Angeles Philharmonic’s first violin section in the 1978/79 season.

 Baranov was trained in the Soviet Union at the Gnessin Music Academy in Moscow, where he earned a Doctor of Musical Arts degree.
 He served as co-concertmaster of the Moscow Radio Symphony Orchestra under Gennady Rozhdestvensky, appearing as soloist on many occasions and touring with the ensemble in Eastern and Western Europe and Japan, as well as throughout the USSR.
 Baranov also performed as a leader of the orchestra’s chamber ensemble, Nonette.
 He was also a member of the Moscow Radio String Quartet.
 With these ensembles he toured throughout Europe participating in many important festivals and gave USSR premieres of works by such composers as Schoenberg, Messiaen, Denisov, and Schnittke, and made several recordings on the Melodiya label.